friemen/reactnet/README.md

   :level               The level within the reactive network
                        (max level of all input reactives + 1)
 ```
+Reactives are known to the network solely by links referencing them.

 ### Link function
  A function [Result -> Result] that takes a Result map containing